Pleom/apitoolbox/README.md

 ### 🤖 Programmatic Tool Generation

-Tools can be generated automatically using web scrapers and API documentation parsers.
-For example, all Vercel tools were generated using the [apitoolbox-scraper](https://github.com/Pleom/apitoolbox-scraper) which extracts API definitions and converts them into ATB tool format.
+Tools can be generated automatically using Open API specifications, web scrapers, and API documentation parsers.
+Generation utilities can be found at [apitoolbox-scraper](https://github.com/Pleom/apitoolbox-scraper) which extracts API definitions and converts them into ATB tool format.

 ## Why API Tool Box vs MCP? 🥊